Spurious Rewards: Rethinking Training Signals in RLVR: Case Study: Code Reasoning as a Representative Pre-Existing Behavior

-Previously, we demonstrated that different models can exhibit markedly different outcomes when trained with the same reward function.
-In this section, we investigate \textit{why} such discrepancies occur.
-Broadly, we hypothesize that differences in RLVR training outcomes are due to differences in the specific reasoning strategies learned by each model during pretraining.
-In particular, some strategies may be readily elicited by RLVR, while others may be more difficult to surface or lacking altogether.
+Previously, we showed that different models can exhibit substantially different outcomes when trained with the same weak or spurious reward signals.
+Here, we propose a general hypothesis for these discrepancies and examine it through a focused case study of a representative pre-existing behavior observed in Qwen models.
+Our central hypothesis is that differences in RLVR outcomes stem from differences in the reasoning strategies acquired during pretraining.
+Some strategies may be readily amplified by RLVR, while others may be difficult to elicit or absent altogether, leading to divergent training dynamics across model families.

-Below, we identify one such pre-existing strategy---generating code to assist in math reasoning---that Qwen-Math utilizes effectively, and other model families less so (\S\ref{sec:analysis:qualitative}).
-Tracing the prevalence of code reasoning over the course of RLVR training, we find strong evidence for our hypothesis (\S\ref{sec:code_freq_acc}).
-Finally, we provide our hypotheses on the origin of training signals from our 2 spurious rewards---incorrect and random rewards (\S\ref{sec:random_reward}).
+We study one such strategy---using code to support mathematical reasoning---which Qwen-Math models employ effectively, while other model families do so to a lesser extent (\S\ref{sec:analysis:qualitative}).
+By tracing the prevalence of code reasoning over the course of RLVR training, we find evidence consistent with this hypothesis (\S\ref{sec:code_freq_acc}).
+We note that we use code reasoning as a controlled and observable example to study how RLVR interacts with pre-existing internal strategies, rather than as an exhaustive characterization of model behavior.